steegi/homebrew-sugar/README.md

 These brews all depend on a standard, working MAMP installation with the default user name and password in tact.
 If you don't currently have MAMP install, you can download the free or Pro version from here: http://www.mamp.info/en/index.html
+If your MAMP installation is modified, see the Usage section on how to supply a custom config_si.php template.

 All brews will install in /usr/local/share and depend on this location being available via http://localhost:8888/share.
 Hence for the default MAMP install we can achieve this by symbolicly linking /usr/local/share like this in a terminal window: